-Now you’ll probably think I’m exaggerating, but leading up to making this tree I had the best day of my entire life a couple of weeks ago.
-I FOUND SOME STICKS!
+Now you’ll probably think I’m exaggerating, but leading up to making this tree I had the best day of my life.
+Here’s what happened, I FOUND SOME STICKS!

 Not just *any* sticks!
 I found 2 bundles of perfectly straight sticks out behind the kitchen store I shop at.
-In their garbage pile, covered in muck and discarded coffee cups.
+The sticks were in the garbage pile, covered in muck and discarded coffee cups.
 Since the area is also near a bar it’s entirely possible there was a bit of urine and vomit around them.
 I’m lucky I spotted them!
-They were shoved behind a staircase, covered in rotting leaves and less than a dozen worms.
-And only a couple of the sticks were broken.
-If they weren’t, I’m sure someone else would have taken the sticks.

 The Twig Tree is similar to the Wall Web I did for Halloween, only this time around instead of using 2 sided tape, I used the Command removable tape tabs because they’re stronger than two way tape and come off completely clean.

-To do this tree all I did was cut the sticks to length and stick them on the wall with the tape.
-Use 2 – 3 pieces of tape per branch.
-Lay your branches on the wall and roll them until they’re in a position where they lay flattest on the wall.
+- Lay your branches on the wall and roll them until they’re in a position where they lay flattest on the wall.
 Then just stick em up.

-I also sprayed a bit of fake snow on the branches the night before I did this to give it a bit more depth.
+I also sprayed a bit of fake snow on the branches the night before I did this to give the twigs a bit more depth.
 More zing.
 And zip.
 And plus I love spraying that snow.

 Total cost for the Twig Tree? $2 for the Command tape tabs.
 If you yourself, don’t happen to have the luck that I did with finding dirt covered, worm infested, peed upon sticks, you can buy them just about anywhere this time of year.
 Garden Centres, Ikea, Dollar Stores even.